pyeve/eve/docs/config.rst

 By default API responses to GET requests for ``home_uri()`` will include all the resources included in the DOMAIN if ``HATEOAS`` is enabled.
-The ``internal_resource`` setting keyword allows you to make an endpoint internal, available only for internal data manipulation, no HTTP calls can be made against it.
+The ``internal_resource`` setting keyword allows you to make an endpoint internal, available only for internal data manipulation, no HTTP calls can be made against it, it will be excluded from the ``HATEOAS`` links.

 ::